 NEOkILLER X2 is my #1 Go-To synth when I'm looking for basses, low leads, acid lines, or low effects.

-Not a crash since I've used it.
-And I've used it since before it came out (he released a public demo a while before).Read more
+Stability: Not a crash since I've used it.
+And I've used it since before it came out (he released a public demo a while before).Read Review

 But this is one synth that deserves the name kILLer , cause it is certianly that and then some.
 Im impressed at the care and prompt service that BONES and his team has shown this baby and here hoping that they continue to make all there kiLLer line of products as good as can be.